dlang-tour/english/basics/ranges.md

 ## Value vs. Reference types

-If the range object is a value type, then range will be copied and only the copy will be consumed:
+If the range object is a value type, then the range will be copied and only the copy will be consumed:

 ```d